 They explain that this shift doesn’t make you a different person; instead, it helps connect you with who you are at your core, “independent of the social expectations and cultural conditioning that had previously shaped” your sense of self (p.
 15).

-We’ll explore these four essential elements in more detail, as it’s important to understand what is needed for transformation, not merely entertainment.
+We’ll explore these four essential elements in more detail, as it’s important to understand what is needed for transformation.

 Intention